kbayliss/wagtail/docs/reference/contrib/settings.rst

         social_media_settings = SocialMediaSettings.for_request(request)
         ...

-In places where the request is unavailable, but you know the ``Site`` you wish to retrieve settings for, you can use :func:`~wagtail.contrib.settings.models.BaseSetting.for_site` instead:
+In places where the request is unavailable, but you know the ``Site`` you wish to retrieve settings for, you can use :func:`~wagtail.contrib.settings.models.BaseSiteSetting.for_site` instead:

 .. code-block:: python